caterinamennito/wikipedia-scraper/README.md

 # Wikipedia Scraper

-A Python project for querying an API to obtain a list of countries and their past political leaders, extract and sanitize their short bio from Wikipedia and save the data as JSON file.
+A Python project for querying an API to obtain a list of countries and their past political leaders, extract and sanitize their short bio from Wikipedia and save the data as JSON or CSV file.

 ## Features

 - Fetches a list of countries and their leaders from an [API](https://country-leaders.onrender.com/docs#/)
 - Scrapes the first paragraph of the leaders' bio from Wikipedia pages.
 - Parses and processes the scraped data.
-- Outputs results in JSON format.
+- Outputs results in JSON or CSV format.

 ## Installation